-Ready to raise your glass to word perfect wedding speeches?
+Ready to raise your glass to word-perfect wedding speeches?
 Do you want the whole room to be roaring with laughter or holding back happy tears?
 One thing’s for certain: you don’t want your speeches to be a flop.
-Take inspiration from five real couples who nailed their wedding speeches, and you can do too!
+Take inspiration from five real speeches to make your guests laugh.
+If these couples can nail their wedding speeches, you can do too.

 Surprise songs from the best men